bitshares/bitshares.github.io-old/_technologies/en/stakeholder-approved-project-funding.md

 trade volume).

 ## Workers
-A worker is an elected position that is paid to fund new blockchain infrastructure.
+A worker is an elected position that is paid to fund new block chain infrastructure.
 Their employment "smart contract" specifies a start date, an end date, a daily pay rate, and a vesting period for pay received.
 Each day, a budget totalling 432,000 BTS is allocated to be paid to all workers.
 The workers are automatically sorted by net shareholder approval and paid in turn until the daily budget runs out.